Warning: Spoilers Off applies to these pages. Proceed at your own risk.

 She is a shining star!

-- The show managed to make convincing decoy villains note and throwing off the viewers' scent of the true antagonists, the Magic High Commission and Mina Loveberry.
+- The show managed to make convincing decoy villains note and throw off the viewers' scent of the true antagonists, Toffee (For Season 1's finale, Season 2, and the opening Battle For Mewni arc of Season 3), Miss Heinous/Meteora Butterfly, and to a Greater-Scope Villain extent, the Magic High Commission (for the remainder of Season 3), and Mina Loveberry (for Season 4).

-- It's to the point where even the least sympathetic antagonist, Toffee, turned out to have the right idea about destroying the magic.
+- It's to the point where even one of the least sympathetic antagonists, Toffee, turned out to have the right idea about destroying the magic.

 - In Star's monologue, she reveals her daily hobbies: Fighting monsters and taming wild unicorns.